-- (iii) On-site staffing or pro ration of staffing for coordination of services only, and not the provision of services, can be included as a supportive services expense without permanent lender documentation. - (L) Total Operating Expenses.
-The total of expense items described in §11.302(d)(2) subparagraphs (A) (K) of this paragraph (relating to Operating Feasibility).
-If the Applicant's total expense estimate is within 5% of the final total expense figure calculated by the Underwriter, the Applicant's figure is characterized as reasonable in the Report; however, for purposes of calculating DCR, the Underwriter's independent calculation will be used unless the Applicant's first year stabilized proforma meets the requirements of paragraph (3) of this subsection. - (3) Net Operating Income (NOI).
+(iii) On-site staffing or pro ration of staffing for coordination of services only, and not the provision of services, can be included as a supportive services expense without permanent lender documentation.

+(L) Total Operating Expenses.
+The total of expense items described in subparagraphs (A) - (K) of this paragraph (relating to Operating Feasibility).
+If the Applicant's total expense estimate is within 5% of the final total expense figure calculated by the Underwriter, the Applicant's figure is characterized as reasonable in the Report; however, for purposes of

+(3) Net Operating Income (NOI).
 The difference between the EGI and total operating expenses.
 If the Applicant's first year stabilized NOI figure is within 5% of the NOI calculated by the Underwriter, the Applicant's NOI is characterized as reasonable in the Report; however, for purposes of calculating the first year stabilized pro forma DCR, the Underwriter's calculation of NOI will be used unless the Applicant's first year stabilized EGI, total operating expenses, and NOI are each within 5% of the Underwriter's estimates.
-For Housing Tax Credit Developments at cost certification, actual NOI will be used as adjusted for stabilization of rents and extraordinary leaseup expenses.
+For Housing Tax Credit Developments at cost certification, actual NOI will be used as adjusted for stabilization of rents and extraordinary lease-up expenses.
 Permanent lender and equity partner stabilization requirements documented in the loan and partnership agreements will be considered in determining the appropriate adjustments and the NOI used by the Underwriter.
 For Tax-Exempt Bond Developments that do not include a request for Direct Loan or where the Department is not the bond issuer, the Underwriter will not develop independent estimates of EGI, Total Operating Expenses, or NOI.
-The Applicant's Applicant's NOI will generally be characterized as reasonable, subject to review for compliance with Underwriting Rules and Guidelines. - (4) Debt Coverage Ratio.
+The Applicant's NOI will generally be characterized as reasonable, subject to review for compliance with Underwriting Rules and Guidelines.

+(4) Debt Coverage Ratio.
 DCR is calculated by dividing NOI by the sum of the debt service payments on all permanent or foreclosable lien(s) with scheduled and periodic payment requirements, including any required debt service on a Direct Loan subject to the applicable Notice of Funding Availability (NOFA) or other program requirements, and any on-going loan related fees such as credit enhancement fees or loan servicing fees.
 If executed loan documents do not exist, loan terms including principal and interest payments are calculated based on the terms indicated in the most current term sheet(s).
 Otherwise, actual terms indicated in the executed loan documents will be used.
 Term sheet(s) must indicate the minimum DCR required by the lender for initial underwriting as well as for stabilization purposes.
 Unusual or non-traditional financing structures may also be considered.